maplibre/demotiles/README.md

 The [terrain-ruffles](debug-tiles/terrain-ruffles) tiles contain a ruffle around the border, which helps visualize bouundaries between loaded raster tiles.

-## PMTiles
+## MapLibre PMTiles

 The [pmtiles/](pmtiles/) directory contains PMTiles archives you can reference directly or download for your own testing.
 Archives are split into `/vector` and `/raster` folders because each archive holds a single tile type.

-Please note: MapLibre style spec treats the two raster source types differently depending on the layer: [`raster-dem`](https://maplibre.org/maplibre-style-spec/sources/#raster-dem) decodes pixel values as terrain elevation (hillshade, 3D terrain), while [`raster`](https://maplibre.org/maplibre-style-spec/sources/#raster) renders the raw pixels directly.
+MapLibre style spec treats the two raster source types differently depending on the layer: [`raster-dem`](https://maplibre.org/maplibre-style-spec/sources/#raster-dem) decodes pixel values as terrain elevation (hillshade, 3D terrain), while [`raster`](https://maplibre.org/maplibre-style-spec/sources/#raster) renders the raw pixels directly.

 See the [Protomaps MapLibre docs](https://docs.protomaps.com/pmtiles/maplibre) for GL JS setup (MapLibre Native has built-in PMTiles support and does not require the JS protocol plugin).